CSAILVision/unifiedparsing/README.md

-# Unified Perceptual Parsing for Scene Understanding (Under Construction)
+# Unified Perceptual Parsing for Scene Understanding

 This is a pyTorch implementation of Unified Perceptual Parsing network on Broden+ dataset and ADE20K dataset.
 This work is published at ECCV'18 [Unified Perceptual Parsing for Scene Understanding](https://arxiv.org/abs/1807.10221), to which [Tete Xiao](http://tetexiao.com), [Yingcheng Liu](https://github.com/firstmover), and [Bolei Zhou](http://people.csail.mit.edu/bzhou/) contribute equally.